-- (A) Persons exiting institutional settings will have funding approved move off the waiting list at a reasonable pace, which means that: - Beginning December 1, 2015, a As people residing in an institutional setting are assessed, waiver service planning and funding will be authorized as soon as possible, but no later than 45 days after the person makes an informed choice of alternative community services that are more integrated, appropriate to meet their individual needs, and the person is not opposed to moving, and would like to receive home and community-based services. - (B) Persons with an immediate need will have funding approved move off the waiting list at a reasonable pace, which means that:
+(A) Persons exiting institutional settings will have funding approved at a reasonable pace, which means that:

+As people residing in an institutional setting are assessed, waiver service planning and funding will be authorized as soon as possible, but no later than 45 days after the person makes an informed choice of alternative community services that are more integrated, appropriate to meet their individual needs, and the person is not opposed to moving, and would like to receive home and community-based services.

+(B) Persons with an immediate need will have funding approved at a reasonable pace, which means that:

-• Beginning December 1, 2015, a As people are assessed, waiver service planning and funding will be authorized as soon as possible, but no later than 45 days after the person meets criteria under Minn.
+As people are assessed, waiver service planning and funding will be authorized as soon as possible, but no later than 45 days after the person meets criteria under Minn.
 Statutes, sections 256B.49, subdivision 11a(b) and 256B.092, subdivision 12(b).